manasakani/manaskani.github.io/cv/index.md

 ## Teaching

-Supervision of 3 Masters-level semester projects and 1 Masters thesis at ETH Zurich.
+Supervision of 2 Masters-level semester projects, 1 Bachelor thesis, and 1 Masters thesis at ETH Zurich.

 Taught a subset of the exercise sessions for *Semiconductor Devices: Quantum Transport at the Nanoscale*, ETH Zürich